The site

 The conservation of the ensemble of the residential and the auxiliary building should serve as an example of smooth conservation interventions at the vernacular architecture in Gornji Stoliv applying traditional methods and regional materials and guided by the approach of "Care and Repair".

-The project will take place from September 2nd to September 14th, 2024, and is organised by European Heritage Volunteers in cooperation with the Kamelija Stoliv Association.
+The project was organised by European Heritage Volunteers in cooperation with the Kamelija Stoliv Association.

 European Heritage Volunteers